Do you want to do link building but don’t know where to start?

 Page Authority is another metric created by Moz (very similar to Domain Authority).
 It differs because it applies to a single page and not to the entire domain.

 Similar to Moz, also Ahrefs and SemRush are using their metrics to evaluate a domain authority.
-While they can differ in specific factors they use, the concept is the same for all.
+While they can differ in the specific factors they use, the concept is the same for all.

 The authority of a website or web page is calculated based on the number of referring domains (quantity and quality) linking to it, together with other sub-metrics such as follow vs. no-follow links, referring IPs, and referring subnets.